Super-Protocol/docs/docs/marketplace/guides/upload.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-This guide provides step-by-step instructions on how to prepare and upload an AI model or dataset to Super Protocol.
+This guide provides step-by-step instructions on how to prepare and upload an model or dataset to Super Protocol.

 ## Step 1.
 Select a storage